Skip to main content

 • Testing Resources: Pluggable components for defining and running tests (shell commands, custom resources)

-• Service Layer: Central TestingService for managing and executing tests across resources
+• TestingService: Central service for managing and executing tests across all registered resources

-• Chat Commands: Interactive /test command for manual control
+• Chat Commands: Interactive /test list and /test run commands for manual control

-• Automation Hooks: Automatic test execution after file modifications via autoTest hook
+• Automation Hooks: Automatic test execution after agent input when files are modified

-• Configuration-Based Setup: Declarative resource configuration through plugin system with Zod schemas
+• Configuration-Based Setup: Declarative resource configuration through the plugin system using Zod schemas

-• Auto-Repair: Automatic error detection and repair suggestions when tests fail
+• Auto-Repair Workflow: Automatic error detection with user-confirmable repair suggestions when tests fail

 Core Components